fpezzati/keymaster/README.md

 Moving accessory functions outside the two mods and into server mod.
 The verify mod is already clean, let's go for github.

 Changing opinion again about errors...
 Enums aren't cool..

+## 20241130
+Rearranged functions in module with proper responsibility.

+Still struggling with error management.